opsdis/aci-exporter/README.md

 - Compound queries - These are applicable where multiple queries result in single metric name with configured labels.
 This is typical when counting different entities.

+There also some so called built-in queries.
+These are hard coded queries.

 > Example of queries can be found in the `example-config.yaml` file.
 > Make sure you understand the ACI api before changing or creating new ones.